Riverrun (Underworld project): Background

-While touring the album A Hundred Days Off in 2003 through Australia and the Middle East, and nearing the end of the record contract, Hyde and Smith decided to take a more independent approach to recording and releasing music.
-Excited by the idea of the long tail effect described in a Wired article and the writings of Robert Fripp, the band decided on going fully independent and releasing music through online distribution, free downloads, and live broadcasts, an idea the band had talked about for over 20 years.
-The band had already gotten into a habit of publishing content online in 2000 - including archive music, photos, and diary entries - as an online extension to the Everything Everything DVD.
+While touring the album A Hundred Days Off in 2003 through Australia and the Middle East, and nearing the end of their record contract, Hyde and Smith desired to take a new approach to recording and releasing music.
+Excited by the idea of the long tail effect described in a Wired article and the writings of Robert Fripp, the band elected to go fully independent and release music entirely through online distribution, free downloads, and live broadcasts, an idea the band had talked about doing for over 20 years.
+The band had started a habit of publishing content online in 2000 - including archive music, photos, and diary entries - as an online extension to the Everything Everything DVD.
 The band received responses to their first post "within hours" which Hyde later described as "an incredibly empowering moment, when we realized that there [are] more than the traditional ways of communicating."